silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 Versioning in SilverStripe is handled through the [Versioned](api:SilverStripe\Versioned\Versioned) class.
 As a [DataExtension](api:SilverStripe\ORM\DataExtension) it is possible to be applied to any [DataObject](api:SilverStripe\ORM\DataObject) subclass.
 The extension class will automatically update read and write operations done via the ORM via the `augmentSQL` database hook.

 <div class="notice" markdown="1">
-There are two complementary modules that improve content editor experience around nested objects (e.g. elemental blocks).
+There are two complementary modules that improve content editor experience around "owned" nested objects (e.g. elemental blocks).
 Those are in experimental status right now, but we would appreciate any feedback and contributions.

 You can check them out on github: